gavdraper/gavdraper.github.io/_posts/2010-08-04-inserting-a-stored-procedures-results-in-to-a-table.markdown

 ---

 <p>
-Just a quick post to cover somthing that I've seen cropping up a lost recently.
+Just a quick post to cover somthing that I've seen cropping up a lot recently.
 Thats copying the results of a stored procedure in to a table.
 </p>
 <p>